Contact Info

 Dissertation Committee and Prospectus Requirement

-Students will enroll in the year-long Research Workshop during their third year.
+Students will enroll in the Research Workshop during their third year.
 The spring semester of this workshop is devoted to helping students develop their dissertation prospectuses.

 Students are encouraged to apply for the National Science Foundation Dissertation Improvement Grant and to other outside funding agencies to pursue additional financial support for their dissertation research.